Credit risk: Sovereign risk

 The probability of rescheduling is an increasing function of debt service ratio, import ratio, the variance of export revenue and domestic money supply growth.
 The likelihood of rescheduling is a decreasing function of investment ratio due to future economic productivity gains.
 Debt rescheduling likelihood can increase if the investment ratio rises as the foreign country could become less dependent on its external creditors and so be less concerned about receiving credit from these countries/investors.

 Counterparty risk

-A counterparty risk, also known as a default risk or counterparty credit risk (CCR), is a risk that a counterparty will not pay as obligated on a bond, derivative, insurance policy, or other contract.
+A counterparty risk, also known as a settlement risk or counterparty credit risk (CCR), is a risk that a counterparty will not pay as obligated on a bond, derivative, insurance policy, or other contract.
 Financial institutions or other transaction counterparties may hedge or take out credit insurance or, particularly in the context of derivatives, require the posting of collateral.
 Offsetting counterparty risk is not always possible, e.g. because of temporary liquidity issues or longer-term systemic reasons.

-Further, counterparty risk increases due to positively correlated risk factors;

-accounting for this correlation between portfolio risk factors and counterparty default in risk management methodology is not trivial.
+Further, counterparty risk increases due to positively correlated risk factors; accounting for this correlation between portfolio risk factors and counterparty default in risk management methodology is not trivial.

-The capital requirement here is calculated using SA-CCR, the Standardized approach for counterparty credit risk.

-This framework replaced both non-internal model approaches - Current Exposure Method (CEM) and Standardised Method (SM).
+The capital requirement here is calculated using SA-CCR, the standardized approach for counterparty credit risk.
+This framework replaced both non-internal model approaches – Current Exposure Method (CEM) and Standardised Method (SM).

-It is a "risk-sensitive methodology", i.e. conscious of asset class and hedging, that differentiates between margined and non-margined trades and recognizes netting benefits; issues insufficiently addressed under the preceding frameworks.